darideveloper/daridev-docs/src/content/docs/frontend/astro-design-pattern.md

 description: Our design pattern for building Astro websites
 ---

+Learn more about how and when to use react components or astro components in [Less React as Possible](../less-react-as-possible)

 ## Context

 We will use the following design pattern for building Astro websites (component could be astro or react).